Spectral invariants over the integers: Introduction

-We consider the fundamental class $[M] \in H_{2n}(M;\Z)$ since it is never torsion for $M$ a closed symplectic manifold.
-The same question would make sense for any non-torsion class $a \in H_*(M;\Z).$ In this case, an easy solution would follow for $a = b + c,$ where $b$ is non-torsion, $c$ is torsion and $c_{\Z}(H, c) > c_{\Z}(H, b).$ If we do not require $a$ to be degree-homogeneous, then this solves Hingston's question for an arbitrary metric on $S^n,$ $n \geq 2,$ by \cite{HR13}.
+In the case of a general non-torsion class $a \in QH_*(M;\Z),$ an easy positive answer to this question would follow for $a = b + c,$ where $b$ is non-torsion, $c$ is torsion and $c_{\Z}(H, c) > c_{\Z}(H, b).$ One can construct such examples for Morse theory of closed orientable manifolds $N$ for classes of certain degrees in $(0, \dim N).$ In fact, it is not hard to make $N$ a symplectic manifold, and hence answer this version of the question, since the filtered Floer theory of a $C^2$-small Morse function coincides with its filtered Floer homology.
+Similarly, if we do not require $a$ to be degree-homogeneous, then this approach solves Hingston's question for an arbitrary metric on $S^n,$ $n \geq 2,$ by \cite{HR13}.
 However, if $H_*(M;\Z)$ is torsion-free, like it is in our main case of interest, $M= \C P^n,$ this approach is not accessible.